Table of Contents

 Examples of Situations Where a Situational Leadership Style Works Best

 Situational Leadership is most effective when the leaders morph their approach to match the performance readiness level of their team members.
 Different members require different levels of support and guidance.
-Here are some real-world situations where Situational Leadership style can work best:
+Here are some real-world situations where the Situational Leadership style can work best:

 1) Unable and Insecure or Unwilling